The-Blooket-Hacks/Blooket-Hacks/README.md

 </span>

   <p align="center">
-   Welcome to the first repository with fully unobfuscated, working hacks.
+   A repository with Blooket Hacks as a working Chrome extension.
-   I will strive to only provide unobfuscated versions, so that people know what is in it.
+   I will strive only to provide stable versions so people know there aren't many bugs.
    <i>Please do not market it as your own, and make copies private please.</i>
-   I have based some of these off other peoples', with some edits to improve it.
     <br />
     <br />
     <a href="https://github.com/The-Blooket-Hacks/Blooket-Hacks/wiki"><img height="35px" src="https://github.com/The-Blooket-Hacks/Blooket-Hacks/blob/main/images/wikiBtn.svg?raw=true"></a>